algorithmiaio/api-docs/source/includes/_apispecification.md

 application/text    | text/plain for passing a basic String (UTF-8 encoded)
 application/octet-stream | binary data

-HTTP-multipart is also supported for sending a mixture of data objects.
-Each multipart part must have a valid Content-Type.
+Currently, there is no way to send a mixture of data objects (e.g. binary and JSON).
+If you need this enabled, please [contact us](https://algorithmia.com/contact) and we will prioritize it.

 #### Versioning